leviis10/halo-dev/README.md

 Future of on-demand programming services

+## Todo Improvement

+- RBAC
+- on user controller there is still todo list
+- change RuntimeException to be meaningful exception
+- on UserServiceImpl there is some todo list

-## spotted todo
+## note

-- move configuration on application to config directory
-- move GlobalExceptionHandler on exception directory to controller/ErrorController
+- maybe there is so many lazy initialization bug

 ## Before Run